 Because when the page is gone (removed or 301 redirected), the organic, referral and social media traffic (from sites like Pinterest, Twitter or Facebook) will be gone.
 Abrupt redirects can turn visitors off.
 Enable an email sign-up box and collect email addresses of customers for future selling.

 Question #3: Should I disallow/block product search result pages from crawlers?

-Answer: Yes, you must disallow product search result pages as it’s duplicate content and is value only to human visitors.
+Answer: Yes, you must disallow product search result pages as it’s duplicate content and is valuable only to human visitors.

 Question #4: Is it possible to succeed in e-commerce without investing too much time in SEO?

-Question #5: Should I mention the domain name in title tag of all the pages?
-If yes, where – in the beginning or end of the title tag.
+Question #5: Should I mention the domain name in the title tag of all the pages?
+If yes, where – in the beginning, or end of the title tag.

 Question # 6: Which pages should I block from my robots.txt file?

 Answer: The robots.txt file restrictions depend on your store’s platform, structure and what content you want to hide from search engines.
 However, there are pages, common in all e-commerce websites which should be blocked and also ones which shouldn’t be blocked.
 Here is a quick list:

 |Pages/files you must block from Robots.txt||Pages/files you must never block from Robots.txt|

 |Product search result pagesThese pages are canonical URLs with repetitive content meant only for users, not crawlers||ImagesDon’t disallow Google from indexing your images, until your mind seeing Google images as a traffic source in your Google Analytics.|